potatoqualitee/psmodulecache/README.md

 **The creation of a cache is effective if there was no error during the execution of the workflow**.

-Before stopping the processing, we analyze all modules informations as well as the hashtable structure when a PSRepository requiring credentials.
+Before stopping the processing, we analyze all modules informations.

 Syntax errors or incorrect parameter values will be displayed, followed by an exception.